 2.3 Research Participants and Sampling

-Choosing this phenomenology required establishing a rationale of purposeful sampling strategy for selecting the teacher’s view and for gathering information about the experiences and challenges; hence, purposive sampling was used.
+Choosing this phenomenology required establishing a rationale of a purposeful sampling strategy for selecting the teacher’s view and for gathering information about the experiences and challenges; hence, purposive sampling was used.
 This helps researchers delve deep into their participants’ lived experiences about the phenomenon being studied (Dahal et al., 2024).
 Purposeful sampling is a technique widely used in qualitative research for the identification and selection of information-rich cases for the most effective use of limited resources.
 This involved identifying and selecting individuals or groups of individuals that are especially knowledgeable about or experienced with a phenomenon of interest (Luciani et al., 2019).
 In addition to knowledge and experience, Hassan et al. (2021) noted the importance of availability and willingness to participate, and the ability to communicate experiences and opinions in an articulate, expressive, and reflective manner.

 For the criterion, I focused on suitable samples from the different elementary schools in New Corella.
-Prospect participants who have met the qualification intended for the study were invited for the interviews.
-Luckily, I was able to invite one (1) teacher from each elementary school in the municipality of New Corella, and gathered five (5) for an individual interview, and another seven (7) teachers for focus-group discussion (FGD).
+Prospect participants who have met the qualifications intended for the study were invited for the interviews.
+Luckily, I was able to invite one (1) teacher from each elementary school in the municipality of New Corella, and gathered five (5) for an individual interview, and another seven (7) teachers for a focus-group discussion (FGD).
 I had a total of twelve (10) participants.
 The rationale of the study was explained to them, and at the course of the interview and FGD, they may withdraw should they change their mind.
 This was beyond the researcher’s control; hence, they should not be forced to be part of the study.
 Full respect was given should the participant withdraw his/her intent to participate.

 2.4 Data Collection

 Data collection is one of the most important stages in conducting research.
-One can have the best research design in the world but if the required data is not met, the outcome will be incomplete.
-Data collection is a very demanding job which needs thorough planning, hard work, patience, perseverance and more to be able to complete the task successfully (Kabir, 2016).
+One can have the best research design in the world, but if the required data is not met, the outcome will be incomplete.
+Data collection is a very demanding job that needs thorough planning, hard work, patience, perseverance and more to be able to complete the task successfully (Kabir, 2016).
 Data collection starts with determining the kind of data required, followed by the selection of a sample from a certain population.
 After that, instruments shall be determined to collect the data from the selected sample.

-An important step, however should be done first in collecting data.
-I asked an endorsement from the Graduate School of RMC.
+An important step, however, should be done first in collecting data.
+I asked for an endorsement from the Graduate School of RMC.
 Then, another communication letter was given to the Schools Division Superintendent, to the Public Schools Division Supervisor as well as to the School Head of the school asking permission to conduct the study attaching the endorsement released from the Graduate School.
 Upon approval, the identified participants were asked to sign the Informed Consent Form (ICF).